Consorzio Italbiotec

 Non Equity Assistance in 2018

-Pinkaloo Technologies, Inc. is a Baltimore-based company that specializes in a philanthropic engagement platform designed to modernize charitable giving.
-Founded in 2016, Pinkaloo offers a software-as-a-service solution that combines features of health savings accounts and digital payment systems, allowing users to manage their donations efficiently.
-The platform enables donors to budget for their giving, discover charities aligned with their interests, and donate to any charity at their convenience.
-Additionally, it centralizes tax receipts, streamlining the tax reporting process for users.
-By partnering with employers and financial institutions, Pinkaloo provides a turn-key solution that enhances employee and customer engagement, empowering them to contribute to philanthropy within their communities.
+Pinkaloo Technologies, Inc. is a Baltimore-based company founded in 2016 that specializes in developing a philanthropic engagement platform.
+The company's software-as-a-service solution modernizes charitable giving by offering a comprehensive tool for users to manage their donations effectively.
+Through its Modern Giving account, Pinkaloo allows donors to budget for their giving, discover charities aligned with their interests, and donate to any organization at their convenience.
+Additionally, the platform centralizes tax receipts, simplifying the process come tax season.
+By partnering with employers and financial institutions, Pinkaloo equips clients with a turn-key solution to enhance engagement and facilitate philanthropy within their communities, thereby promoting a culture of giving in the corporate sector.

 Mobsya is a non-profit association whose goal is to promote science and technology.